 For a morning review, 2.00 p. m. of the previous day.

 For an afternoon review, 9.30 a. m. of the same day.

 For an evening review, 12.00 noon, of the same day.

-reasonable excuse will be ineligible for the Cresson Scholarship competition.
+Students failing to exhibit their work without presenting a reasonable excuse will be ineligible for the Cresson Scholarship competition.
 Drawings will not be accepted when rolled or when not carefully "fixed."
 Paintings must be thoroughly dry, and all work must be signed with the student's full name and the name of the class in which the work was done.
 The studies marked by the instructor are reserved by the Academy; to prevent loss, the others should be reclaimed at the close of the criticism.